-If you are ever unsure of how to react to a situation or whether certain conduct may be improper or contrary to the Policy, you should always seek guidance from your Relevant Legal Officer before you take action.
+If you are ever unsure of how to react to a situation or whether certain conduct may be improper or contrary to the Policy, you should always seek guidance from your Ethics and Compliance Officer before you take action.

-If you have any questions about this Policy, please contact your manager or, alternatively, your Relevant Legal Officer.
+If you have any questions about this Policy, please contact your manager or, alternatively, your Ethics and Compliance Officer.

 This Policy may be amended and updated by from time to time in accordance with the Group Chart of Authority.
-The latest version of this Policy can be obtained upon request from the Chief Compliance Officer and is available on the Company's Intranet and website www.coca-colahellenic.com.
+The latest version of this Policy can be obtained upon request from the Head of Legal Compliance and is available on the Company's Intranet and website www.coca-colahellenic.com.